 In 2021, our donors helped us grant $5.5 million to groups in places where rural action will impact communities and create momentum for change, and we advised an additional $3 million in timely, aligned investments.
 We granted to 87 organizations across 23 states.

-Sarah Jaynes, Director
+Sarah Jaynes, Executive Director

 Sarah serves as a Senior Advisor to Committee on States, coaching emerging donor alliances in states from Alaska, to New Hampshire, to Alabama.
 Sarah previously served as Executive Director of Progress Alliance of Washington for thirteen years.
 In this capacity she helped found some of Washington state’s most important civic engagement organizations including the Washington Bus, Fuse, and the Win/Win Network, and co-led development of the Heroes’ Narrative project.
 Sarah is recognized for her expertise leading innovative campaigns integrating field experiments, digital platforms, and transformative narrative.
 An organizer at heart, Sarah has dedicated 25 years to working for shared prosperity, democracy, and a healthy environment.
 When she’s not working, she is raising four kids and enjoying the spectacular Washington mountains.